F-one-1/vue-virtual-list-observer/README.md

 ## Advantages

-* use intersectionObserver , faster
+* use intersectionObserver , faster，Scroll animation，quick scroll resolved

 * Only 3 required props, simple and very easy to use.